What is TDS on rent?

 While learning about TDS on rent, it is also imperative to know more about what the term ‘rent’ actually signifies.
-Rent equates to any payment, which is made under any sub-lease/ lease/ tenancy/ arrangement/ agreement for using the following:
+Rent means any payment, which is made under any sub-lease/ lease/ tenancy/ arrangement/ agreement for using the following

 • Building (inclusive of factory buildings)